openstack/rally/doc/source/verification/howto/add_new_reporter.rst

 Method "validate" should check that destination of the report is right.
-Method "generate" should build a report or export results somewhere; actually, it is up to you what it should do but return format is strict, see :ref:`spec` section for what it can return.
+Method "generate" should build a report or export results somewhere; actually, it is up to you what it should do but return format is strict, see `Spec <#spec>`_ section for what it can return.

 .. code-block:: python